Year 8 Maths

 Year 8 Maths fits when the concern is specific

-• Students who understand class examples but struggle when the question changes.
+• Students who can follow a class example but freeze when the question changes slightly.

-• Parents who want to fix method before Year 9 and IGCSE pressure increase.
+• Parents who want weak method corrected before Year 9 topics raise the difficulty again.

 What parents are usually seeing